A Message From David Frommer

 - Project planning, approvals, and funding for the mega-events center and university village, in cooperation with Majestic Development Inc., UNLV’s private partner for these projects.
-As President Smatresk has shared in the past, the mega-events center will serve as our region's only arena capable of hosting events for more than 55,000 spectators.
+As former President Smatresk has shared in the past, the mega-events center will serve as our region's only arena capable of hosting events for more than 55,000 spectators.
 The university village component is envisioned as offering university facilities and potentially campus housing (contingent on FAA approval), as well as dining/retail venues, and new space for educational, cultural, and civic activities.
 This mixed-use development would promote a richer, more dynamic campus experience and a greater sense of community by creating a vibrant university village that integrates campus and community life.
 Future efforts to support these items include execution of a funding/financing plan (consisting of non-UNLV funding, including a tax district on campus land only that is subject to legislative approval, private equity sources, facility naming/sponsorship rights, facility revenue streams, and other sources).

 - Planning and continued collaboration with the campus community, Clark County, the Regional Transportation Commission of Southern Nevada, private land owners, and others in the continued progress and development of Midtown UNLV.

 - Federal Aviation Administration approvals, Clark County agreements for land use, traffic mitigation and other items, among other project items to support the campus master plan and UNLVNow project.